 Can you fly alone under 18 years of age?

 Children younger than 16 can still legally travel unaccompanied, but there are usually specific rules and procedure that need to be followed.
 Not all airlines will accept unaccompanied children younger than 14 years on their flights.
 With a Holiday Extras Annual Travel Insurance policy, anyone under under 18 must be insured on a policy with the adult they're travelling with.

 Holiday Extras Travel Insurance

-Our travel insurance cover comes in 4 bands: Bronze, Silver and Gold, each offering their own levels of protection to specifically meet your individual needs.
+Our travel insurance cover comes in three levels: Bronze, Silver and Gold, each offering their own levels of protection to specifically meet your individual needs.

 How old do you have to be to fly alone?